lucasgonze/tanners-rag/README.md

 Transcribed by Lucas Gonze from the original.
 Any copyright in my work here is hereby dedicated to the public domain using a CC0 1.0 Universal dedication.

+I can easily do guitar, banjo or mandolin tab if it's helpful.
+Just post an issue.

 ![](https://raw.githubusercontent.com/lucasgonze/tanners-rag/master/build/concert.png)